Mon – Sun: 24/7 Plumbing

 How often should a home grease trap be cleaned?

-Regular cleaning is recommended for a home grease trap every three to six months.
-However, the cleaning frequency may vary based on the amount of grease generated and the usage patterns in the kitchen.
+A home grease trap should be cleaned regularly every three to six months.
+However, the cleaning frequency may vary depending on the grease generated and the kitchen’s usage patterns.

 How do you treat a grease trap?

-To treat a grease trap, remove any solid debris using a steel pot scrubber or strainer to prevent clogs.
+To treat a grease trap, remove any solid debris using a steel pot scrubber or filter to prevent clogs.
 Then, using an environmentally friendly grease trap cleaning product, pour it into the trap and let it sit for a recommended amount of time.
-Afterwards, flush the trap with room temperature and boiling water to help dissolve and remove the grease.
-Regular inspection and cleaning and proper grease disposal are essential for effective grease trap maintenance.
+Afterwards, flush the trap at room temperature and boil the water to help dissolve and remove the grease.
+Regular inspection, cleaning, and proper grease disposal are essential for effective grease trap maintenance.

 How to Prevent Leaking Drains in Your Kitchen